The-Academic-Observatory/observatory-platform/docs/telescopes/google_analytics.md

 | Each shard includes all data | No      |
 +------------------------------+---------+
 ```

+## Telescope object 'extra'
+This telescope is created using the Observatory API.
+There are two 'extra' fields that are required for the
+ corresponding Telescope object.
+These are the 'view_id' and the 'pagepath_regex'.

+### view_id
+The view_id points to the specific view on which Google Analytics data is collected.
+See [the google support page](https://support.google.com/analytics/answer/1009618?hl=en) for more information on the
+ hierarchy of the Analytics account.
+Below is more information on how to list the view_ids which a service account has access to.

+### pagepath_regex
+This is a regular expression that is used to filter on pagepaths for which analytics data is collected.
+The regular expression can be set to an empty string if no filtering is required.
+Note that the Google Analytics API uses 're2', so it is not possible to use e.g. negative lookaheads.
+See [the google support page](https://support.google.com/analytics/answer/1034324?hl=en) and [github wiki](https://github.com/google/re2/wiki/Syntax) for more information.

 ## Setting up service account
 * Create a service account from IAM & Admin - Service Accounts